steam0/pact-guide/README.md

 ## Testing

-There are many different testing types but we will just talk about three of them.
+There are many different testing types.
+To clarify which problem different types of testing solves we will describe the three most popular type of tests.

 ### Unit Testing

-Unit testing refers to tests that verifys the functionality of the different functions.
-These tests are used to validate that the functionality of a given class or method is as you expect.
+Unit testing refers to tests that verifys the internal functionality of a given application.
+These tests are used to validate that the functionality of a given class or method to make sure that internal functionality does not unintentionally change.

-These tests are relatively cheap as they do not require any external applications to be running.
+These tests are relatively cheap to write and run as they do not require any external applications to be running.

 ### Integration Testing

 Integrations testing referes to tests that verify integrations from one application to another.
 These are typically used by calling services on an external application and verifying the response.
 Such tests are less cheap than unit tests since you rely on an external service.

 Integration tests can also be created such that there is no external call and the test receives a mocked response that you can run your tests with.
-Using mocks, reduced the cost of integration tests.
+Using mocks, reducesthe cost of integration tests.

 ###  System Testing

 System testing refers to tests that verify that the system meets its requirement.
-These tests will run through a running system and verify that actions gets executed and that responses are valid.
+These tests will be applied on a running system and verify that actions gets executed and that responses are valid.

-Writing and executing system tests are very costly.
+Writing and executing system tests are very costly to implement and run, and will often be neglected.

 ## Consumer Driven Contracts